-Please ensure the Executive Summary is in the correct format as noted below.
+Please ensure the Executive Summary is in the correct format, as noted below.
 Do not deviate from the template below.
-If the executive summary does not match the template below, applicants will be instructed to correct prior to award.
+If the executive summary does not match the template, applicants will be instructed to correct prior to award.

 "The [Name of the organization] proposes to have [Number of unduplicated] AmeriCorps Seniors volunteers who will [specific service activities] in [the locations the AmeriCorps Seniors volunteers will serve].
-The primary focus area of this project is [fill in primary focus area]. [(If applicable) Other priorities include [List priority areas to be addressed.]
+AmeriCorps Seniors volunteers will serve [XX number, do not include carry forward] Volunteer Service Years (VSY) each year.
+The primary focus area of this project is Education. [(If applicable) Other priorities include [List priority areas to be addressed.]
 AmeriCorps Seniors volunteers will be responsible for [fill in the anticipated outcome (s)].
-The AmeriCorps investment of \$ [fill in the annual AmeriCorps grant amount] will be supplemented by \$ [fill in the anticipated level of non-AmeriCorps resources]."
+The AmeriCorps investment of \$ [fill in the annual AmeriCorps grant amount, also known as baseline funding] will be supplemented by \$ [fill in the anticipated level of non-AmeriCorps resources/match]."

-An example of a compliant Executive Summary for a zero-dollar continuation is:
+An example of a compliant executive summary is: